radoslawkrolikowski/adsb-flight-localization/README.md

 1. Install Docker for your system - <https://docs.docker.com/get-docker/>
 2. Create a directory for mysql data persisted by Docker:
    - `cd adsb-flight-localization`
    - `mkdir mysql`
 3. Change the *MariaDB* and *Kafka* configuration in *config.py*:
    - `mariadb_hostname = 'mariadb'`
    - `kafka_config = {'servers': ['kafka:9092']}`
 4. Build and run the Docker containers:

    Change directory to `docker`:

       - `cd docker`

-   Set `START_RADAR` variable to 'true' if you want to run the ADSB producer, perform the aircraft localization prediction and launch the flights_map *Flask* application while starting the Docker containers, otherwise set `START_RADAR='false'`
+   Set `START_RADAR='true'` if you want to run the ADSB producer, perform the aircraft localization prediction and launch the flights_map *Flask* application while starting the Docker containers, otherwise set `START_RADAR='false'`

    Start the Docker containers without running the ADS-B Flight-Radar, for example, to perform data preprocessing or model training:

       - `START_RADAR='false' docker compose up`

    Start the Docker containers and the ADS-B Flight-Radar:

       - `START_RADAR='true' docker compose up`

    If you are starting it for the first time, the `docker compose up` command begins with building the containers from specified images and Dockerfiles.
 This process might be compute-intensive, thus if you are experiencing issues, try to build the jupyter-spark container on its own by executing the following command:

       - `cd adsb-flight-localization`
       - `docker build . -t jupyter-spark:1.0 -f docker/jupyter-spark/Dockerfile`

    You can access the Jupyter Notebook (running in Docker) by opening the following URL in your browser (host): `http://localhost:8888`.
 If you are asked about the access token, copy it from the console.
 ADS-B Flight-Radar can be accessed by opening `http://localhost:5001`.

 ### Installing